 Are you looking for some really creative and talented Teacher Authors to follow?
 I did my research and spent a lot of time looking at the various sites out there created by teachers.
 My criteria for choosing the five sites below included: Quality blog content which provides real value for their reader Actively involved […]

-The Flipped Classroom.
+How to flip your classroom.
 I flipped my classroom last year and had tremendous success.
 The students were more engaged in class as we didn’t need to spend all our time going through the notes.
-Instead, the students watched the videos at home and spent class time either practicing the skills or performing an activity.
-This allowed […]
+Instead, the students watched the videos at home and spent class time either practicing the skills or performing an activity. […]

 If you’ve seen the Marvel movie Ant-Man you know that Hank Pym can shrink himself to the size of an insect hence the name, Ant-Man.
 The science behind shrinking yourself is very interesting as many factors come into play such as density, loss of mass, speaking frequency, etc. Now I understand this is a fictional […]

 What is Basal Cell Carcinoma?
 Basal Cell Carcinoma is a type of “abnormal, uncontrolled growths or lesions that arise in the skin’s basal cells (skin cells which produce new skin cells), which line the deepest layer of the epidermis (the outermost layer of the skin).
 Basal Cell Carcinomas often look like open sores, red patches, […]

 Having enough battery life and storage in my iPhone is always an issue.
 It’s a pain to be out and to be limited to what I can do because I’m worried about battery life or having to delete pictures because I’m running out of space.
 I think you’ll agree.
 I love my phone but I hate […]